 2015 – present

-For a pharmaceutical company, we regularly explore new packaging designs, together with LiCalab.
+We regularly explore new and innovative medication packaging designs, together with LiCalab.
 In the past, we relied on partners from other EU-countries like The United Kingdom, Denmark and Germany, partners from Asia and Oceania (Australia, China and Japan) and Latin and South-America (Brazil, Colombia and Mexico).
 The contribution of PsyTS mainly consisted of the design and running of research protocols for human factor studies and customer experience studies.